WISVCH/dienst2/README.md

 **Note: please do not use (a copy of) the production database for local development.**

 [PyCharm also supports CoffeeScript](https://www.jetbrains.com/pycharm/help/transpiling-coffeescript-to-javascript.html): install NodeJS plugin, then `npm install -g coffee-script`.
 Unfortunately, the file structure will need to be changed if you want to set up a compiler watcher.

+# API

+To create an API key:

+1. Create a new user through the Django admin interface, please prefix username with `api_`
+2. Set password field to `!` in database (e.g. through phpPgAdmin)
+3. Assign new API key to new user in Django admin interface